Puzzle 1930 Montreal Canada. The American News Company limited. Lovell's picture jig-saw puzzle. Toby Edward Rosenthal, cardinal portrait.

-Vintage puzzle from the thirties depicting an art scene by Toby Edward Rosenthal
+Vintage puzzle from the thirties depicting an artistic scene by Toby Edward Rosenthal

-The complete puzzle consists of 202 unmbricated pieces that form a rectangle of 35 cm x 25.4 cm or 10 inches by 13 3/4 inches.
+The complete puzzle includes 202 non-interlocking pieces that form a rectangle measuring 35 cm x 25.4 cm or 10 inches by 13 3/4 inches.

-The pieces are 3 cm or 4/16 inch thick and are made of printed paper glued to cardboard.
+The pieces measure 3 cm or 4/16 inch thick and are made of printed paper glued to cardboard.

-Weekly series of puzzles because no photo on the box that were published during the "years of depression" as home entertainment for adults.
+Weekly series of puzzles as no picture on the box that were released during the "depression years" as adult home entertainment.

-Lovell's Weekly Picture Puzzle was a "weekly" cardboard puzzle maker at the time.
+Lovell's Weekly Picture Puzzle was a manufacturer of "weekly" cardboard puzzles at the time.

-The puzzle image depicts an interior scene, by The American artist, Toby Edward Rosenthal (1848-1917), "depicting a cardinal, dressed in a traditional red suit, sitting for his portrait, while the artist, a monk, looks frustrated because the cardinal has fallen asleep, but the monk portrays the cardinal at his best."
+The puzzle image depicts an interior scene, by the American artist, Toby Edward Rosenthal (1848-1917), 'depicting a cardinal, dressed in traditional red costume, seated for his portrait, while the artist, a monk, looks frustrated because the cardinal has fallen asleep, but the monk portrays the cardinal at his best"

-The puzzle is complete with pieces a little damaged (see photos) nothing major and that still keeps its landing and I can tell you that it is not easy to execute.
-The box is faded and glued with adhesive tape
+The puzzle is complete with pieces a little damaged (see photos) nothing major and which still retains its appeal and I can tell you that it is not easy to execute.
+The box is worn and stuck with adhesive tape

 Beautiful collector's item